EmersonElectricCo/fsf/README.md

 Ah, so are you tired of using `hachoir-subfile` + `dd` to carve out files during static analysis?
 Or perhaps running `unzip` or `unrar` to get decompressed files, `upx -d` to get unpacked files, or `OfficeMalScan` to get macros over and over is getting old?

 Well you can certainly use FSF to do the heavy lifting if you'd like.
-It incorporates the components that make the above tools so helpful into the frameowk.
+It incorporates the components that make the above tools so helpful into the framework.
 For other use cases, all you you need is to ensure the intelligence to do what you want is built into the framework (Yara + Module)!
 Several open source modules included with the package help with this.
 Just use the --full option when invoking the client and all the subobjects will collect in a new directory.

 Word of caution however, make sure you understand how to do it the hard way first!